RiyaGupta-prog/Task4/README.md

 Task 4 - Binary Classification using Logistic Regression

-This project is part of the AI & ML Internship by Elevate Labs (Ministry of MSME, Govt. of India).
 The goal is to build a **binary classifier using logistic regression**.

 ---